 Mr Kibiru, a member of the Senate Committee on Public Accounts and Investments, accused Governor Waiguru's administration of failing to pay the contractors despite being asked to.

 While noting that the contractors did a good job and were given clean bills of health by auditors, he said they should be paid without further delay.

-"I have written to the Governor and even the Auditor-General over the accumulated debts but nothing has been done," he told the press in Sagana town.
+"I've written to the governor and even the auditor-general over the accumulated debts but nothing has been done," he told the press in Sagana town.

-Mr Kibiru further pointed out that the contractors took loans for the projects so their property was being auctioned due to non-payment.
+Mr Kibiru also pointed out that the contractors took loans for the projects so their properties were being auctioned due to non-payment.